LexyZhu/LexyZhu/README.md

 I'm Lexy Zhu, currently pursuing a Master’s degree in Data Science at New York University.
 I am passionate about applying Machine Learning and Deep Learning techniques to advance research in cognitive science and biomedical imaging.

 ## Fun Facts ##
-⛸️ If you're a figure skating enthusiast, I'm happy to exchange some skills with you
+⛸️ If you're a figure skating enthusiast, I'm happy to exchange some skills with you.